 Enhancing Mentorship Opportunities for Black Male Students

-Black men need safe spaces outside the learning environment where they can seek refuge from anti-Black racism and flawed assumptions about their abilities.
+Black men need safe spaces outside the learning environment to seek refuge from anti-Black racism and flawed assumptions about their abilities.

 Student involvement for Black men is critical, as they may come to campus lacking cultural connections.
-What's more, their numerical rarity on campus could magnify feelings of invisibility.
-Having a space where they can connect and meet like-minded peers and acquire leadership skills is essential for their academic and personal success.
+Moreover, their numerical rarity on campus could magnify feelings of invisibility.
+Having a space where they can connect, meet like-minded peers, and acquire leadership skills is essential for their academic and personal success.

 Black male students should also have access to formal mentorship opportunities, which allow them to learn from college staff, faculty, and community members.

-Having a space where Black male students can connect and meet like-minded peers and acquire leadership skills is essential for their academic and personal success.
+Having a space where Black male students can connect with like-minded peers and acquire leadership skills is essential for their academic and personal success.

-Established in 2002, Georgia's African-American Male Initiative (AAMI) is currently active at 26 of the state's 30 public campuses.
-The initiative, which was designed to increase the number of Black men who complete postsecondary education, uses an integrated model of academic and student services to equip Black male students with the necessary tools to succeed and adopt a positive attitude toward success.
+Established in 2002, Georgia's African-American Male Initiative (AAMI) is active at 26 of the state's 30 public campuses.
+The initiative was designed to increase the number of Black men who complete postsecondary education.
+It uses an integrated model of academic and student services to equip Black male students with the necessary tools to succeed and adopt a positive attitude toward success.
 Programs like AAMI provide comprehensive wraparound services that meet the holistic needs of Black male students.

-Making campuses inclusive for Black men might not be an easy feat, but it's a necessity.
-If we're going to regard education as a key to social mobility, we need to ensure Black men have access to an equitable education — and a better and improved quality of life.
+Making campuses inclusive for Black men might not be easy, but it's necessary.
+We need to ensure Black men have access to an equitable education — and a better and improved quality of life.

-This endeavor toward inclusivity will take a coordinated approach between K-12 educators and colleges and universities, as well as a comprehensive and systemic approach that addresses biases in teaching, encourages the hiring of Black faculty and staff, eliminates financial barriers, and provides an array of campus mentorship and leadership opportunities.
+This endeavor toward inclusivity will take a coordinated approach between K-12 educators and colleges and universities.
+It is a comprehensive and systemic approach that addresses biases in teaching, encourages the hiring of Black faculty and staff, eliminates financial barriers, and provides an array of campus mentorship and leadership opportunities.